Khirbet Qeiyafa

 Khirbet Qeiyafa (خِرْبَة قِيَافَة), also known as Elah Fortress and in Hebrew as Horbat Qayafa (חוֹרְבָת קַייָאפַה), is the site of an ancient fortress city overlooking the Valley of Elah and dated to the first half of the 10th century BCE.
 The ruins of the fortress were uncovered in 2007, near the Israeli city of Beit Shemesh, 30 km from Jerusalem.
 It covers nearly 2.3 ha and is encircled by a 700-meter-long (2,300 ft) city wall constructed of field stones, some weighing up to eight tons.
 Excavations at site continued in subsequent years.

-A number of archaeologists, mainly the two excavators, Yosef Garfinkel and Saar Ganor, have claimed that it might be one of two biblical cities, either Sha'arayim, whose name they interpret as "Two Gates", because of the two gates discovered on the site, or Neta'im; and that the large structure at the center is an administrative building dating to the reign of King David, where he might have lodged at some point.
+The two excavators, Yosef Garfinkel and Saar Ganor, have identified the site with Sha'arayim ("Two Gates"), because of the two gates unique to the site.
 This is based on their conclusions that the site dates to the early Iron IIA, ca. 1025–975 BCE, a range which includes the biblical date for the biblical Kingdom of David.
 Others suggest it might represent either a North Israelite, Philistine, or Canaanite fortress, a claim rejected by the archaeological team that excavated the site.
-The team's conclusion that Khirbet Qeiyafa was a fortress of King David has been criticised by some scholars.
-Garfinkel (2017) changed the chronology of Khirbet Qeiyafa to ca. 1000–975 BCE.
+The team's conclusion that Khirbet Qeiyafa was a fortress of King David has been criticised by Israel Finkelstein and associates.

 Settlement periods

 There is a continued debate on the period based on ceramic finds and radiocarbon results.
 Pottery points to either Late Iron Age I or Iron Age IIa.
+Garfinkel refined the chronology of the Iron Age phase at Qeiyafa to ca. 1000–975 BCE.

 The site was resettled during the late Persian and early Hellenistic periods, until it became deserted once again around 260 BCE.
 The top layer of the fortress shows that the fortifications were renewed in the Hellenistic period.

 In the Byzantine period, a luxurious land villa was built on top of the Iron Age II palace and cut the older structure in two.